u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/iot/config/connect.rst

    :alt: Configuring the WiFi for the IoT box.

-After completing each step, the :abbr:`IoT (Internet of Things)` box should appear when navigating to :menuselection:`IoT app --> IoT Boxes` on the Odoo database.
+After completing each step, the :abbr:`IoT (Internet of Things)` box should appear when navigating to :menuselection:`IoT app --> IoT Boxes` on the Thrive Bureau ERP database.

 .. image:: connect/iot-box-connected.png
    :align: center
-   :alt: The IoT box has been successfully configured on the Odoo database.
+   :alt: The IoT box has been successfully configured on the Thrive Bureau ERP database.

 .. important::
-   The :abbr:`IoT (Internet of Things)` box may need to be manually rebooted upon successfully connecting via WiFi for the box to appear in the *IoT app* on the Odoo database.
+   The :abbr:`IoT (Internet of Things)` box may need to be manually rebooted upon successfully connecting via WiFi for the box to appear in the *IoT app* on the Thrive Bureau ERP database.
 To do so, simply unplug the device and plug it back into the power source after ten seconds.

 .. _iot_connect/token: